f3k-tech/helm/charts/libretranslate/README.md

 > URL WARNING: From now on, f3k.tech helm charts will be published via github pages: [https://f3k-tech.github.io/helm/](https://f3k-tech.github.io/helm/).
 > Please change your deployment to the new URL.
-> Old charts will be served from github pages as well.
+> Old charts will be served from the new repo as well.

 | Name       | Url                                                              |
 |------------|------------------------------------------------------------------|